cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 the security rationale behind each recommendation, and give guidance for elliptic curves that are not explicitly covered.

+This document does not cover rejection sampling methods, sometimes known as "try-and-increment" or "hunt-and-peck," because the goal is to describe algorithms that can plausibly be made constant time.
+Use of these rejection methods is NOT RECOMMENDED, because they have been a perennial cause of side-channel vulnerabilities.

 ## Requirements

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",